zhangzhuang15/zhangzhuang15.github.io/docs/blog/terminal-kilo.md

 ## How Kilo Works
 ### How to Render
-Use `write()` sending date to standard output file whose fs is 1.
+Use `write()` sending data to standard output file whose fd is 1.
 If you want to make it colorful, write extra escape character control sequence.

 ### How to Manage Editor Content
 Editor content is split by line, every line is saved in a Row struct.